 Basic earnings per share is calculated by dividing the profit for the year attributable to ordinary equity holders of the Company by the weighted average number of ordinary shares outstanding during the year.
-The calculation of diluted earnings per share is not applicable to the Company.
-Also, no separate earning per share calculation from continuing operations has been presented since there were no discontinued operations during the year.
+As a result of issuance of bonus shares (note 14.1), the outstanding weighted average number of ordinary shares post the bonus shares issuance have been used for calculation of basic and diluted earnings per ordinary share.
 The earnings per share calculation is given below: